StefanNikolikj/Dungeons-and-Dragons-DM-Helper/README.md

 - Saving Throws: This sections displays the bonuses for each possible saving throw the character can make.
 - Speeds: This sections displays the possible distance the character can travel during his turn in combat.
 - Resistances, Immunities and Vulnerabilities: This sections display the types of damage the character will react differently to.
 If the character takes damage from the type of damage he is resistent to, the damage will be halved.
 The character cannot take any damage from a type he is immune to.
 If the character takes damage from the type of damage he is vulnerable to, the damage will be doubled.
-- Weapons/Attacks list: is a list that has all of the possible attacks the character can make during their action.
+- Weapons/Attacks list: is a listbox that has all of the possible attacks the character can make during their action.
 The attacks are saved as the name of the weapon the character is using to attack (examples: longsword, longbow, claw, bite).
 - Add new Weapon/Attack: opens the AddWeapon form which allows the user to input a new attack with bonuses and amount of damage it would deal when it hits.
 - Remove weapon/attack: removes selected weapon from the list.
+- New: Starts a new combat
+- Open/Save: Opens/Saves the data in the form.
+It is saved in a `.xml` format.
 #
 - NewCombatant.cs
 Whenever a new character is being created, this form will open which will allow the user to input all of the necessary statistics for the character.